By Jessie Festa. This Antigua hiking guide contains affiliate links to trusted partners!

 The Caribbean island of Antigua is a great place to go if you’re looking to unwind with a tropical fruit-laced cocktail, swim in calm blue Caribbean sea and forget life’s problems.

-The challenging trek was filled with gorgeous aerial views, a mix of Atlantic and Caribbean Sea paths and even history; while traversing dry jungle and tall cacti laced grasses we also passed British grave stones dating back to the 18th century, ancient cistern ruins and a guard house that’s now a tourist attraction (with bar) dating back to 1791.
+The challenging trek was filled with gorgeous aerial views, a mix of Atlantic and Caribbean Sea paths and even history; while traversing dry jungle and tall cacti laced grasses we also passed British gravestones dating back to the 18th century, ancient cistern ruins and a guard house that’s now a tourist attraction (with bar) dating back to 1791.

 Read on for full details — with photos — on the experience so you can do it, too.
-I’ll also offer full information on guides, pricing, what to pack and more.
+In this Antigua travel guide, I’ll also offer full information on guides, pricing, what to pack and more.

 You’ll see a sign that says “Galleon Beach Club Private Property”; pass this sign and continue on the main road.

 The “Jones Trail” (white trail markers) trailhead where you begin your journey to the Pillars of Hercules is marked with a sign.
 You can park right in front of it.

 I’m definitely happy to have sturdy shoes on as we maneuver over boulders and rough terrain, sometimes needing to use both hands to safely move forward.

 It’s also shady in the beginning half of the hike as we’re enveloped in dry jungle, which helps with heat and sunburn.

 At the next point where there are signs pointing in different directions we opt for “Graves & Cistern.”
 Not surprisingly, we continue up and quickly come to an enormous gravestone dating back to the 1700s — right in the woods.

 From there we exit the white marked “Jones Trail” and switch to “Carpenter’s Trail” for amazing views of the Atlantic and otherworldly rocky outcroppings.

 Finally, after bellying over some boulders and wading through ankle-deep water, we reach the secluded spot where most people will never find the Pillars of Hercules.

 These limestone rock pillars are naturally carved into the cliffside with Atlantic waves crashing into them for an energetic scene.

-If you bring your snorkel gear, you’ll be also able to see gorgeous coral reefs and tropical fish like stingrays, trumpet fish and blue tangs.
+If you bring your snorkel gear, you’ll be also able to see gorgeous coral reefs and tropical fish like stingrays, trumpet fish, and blue tangs.